Honey Cone: Honey Cone

 Wright, Willis and Clark first appeared together on an Andy Williams TV special in 1968.
 Wright's sister Darlene Love was scheduled to appear on the show, but was unable to so she asked Wright to fill in for her.
 Wright asked Willis and Clark to join her.
 She also contacted Eddie Holland, who recently left Motown Records along with Brian Holland and Lamont Dozier to form HDH Records, to watch the show.

 Impressed by what he saw, Holland signed the trio to Hot Wax Records.
 Initially, he offered Wright a contract, but she preferred to be in a group.
 Holland named the act Honey Cone for a favorite flavor of ice cream.
 At first, group members rejected the name, but Holland prevailed, and the ladies soon embraced its distinctiveness.
-Although the group was based in Los Angeles, their recordings were recorded in Detroit.
+Although the group was based in Los Angeles, they recorded in Detroit.
 Most of their songs were written by General Johnson and Wright's boyfriend at the time Greg Perry.

 Martha & the Vandellas and The Marvelettes — two of the female vocal groups who represented Motown Records' sound in the 1960s — were among Honey Cone's main influences as the group favored a blend of sweetness and grit in their own sound.